mars-project/mars/docs/source/getting-started.rst

 - For PyTorch, doc is coming soon.

-Mars remote
+Mars Remote
 ===========

 Mars remote provides a simple but powerful way to execute Python functions in parallel.

 Assume we have the code below.